Abraxas Foundation: 8/8/88

+With Moynihan

-Moynihan, with his joining of the group by March 1989, published a statement along the lines of a poem or manifesto that espoused the beliefs of Abraxas; it ended "Long live death!" and hailed destruction.
+Moynihan joined the group in March 1989, and with it published a statement along the lines of a poem or manifesto that espoused the beliefs of Abraxas; it ended "Long live death!" and hailed destruction.
 Moynihan worked on the Abraxas Foundation's "propaganda" with Rice.
 Several members of the wider Abraxas Circle were involved in the creation of The Manson File, edited by Schreck and published by Parfrey's Amok Press.
 The revised edition of Parfrey's transgressive anthology Apocalypse Culture contained contributions from the group.

 Members of the Abraxas Foundation were involved in popularizing and spreading the works of the neo-Nazi James Mason, who shared their fascination with Charles Manson.
 Mason was closely affiliated with them for many years, and believed that the Abraxas Foundation saw their views as shared.
 Mason also contributed to The Manson File and Parfrey's Exit magazine.
 In 1992, Moynihan published Mason's book Siege, a collection of his writings.
-The book lauds Hitler, Manson, and other mass murderers and promoted lone wolf terrorism.
+The book lauds Hitler, Manson, and other mass murderers and promotes lone wolf terrorism.

 Holocause denier Keith Stimely, formerly of the Holocaust denial group the Institute for Historical Review, became affiliated with the group; they shared his interest in Yockey.
-Stimely wrote a Halloween 1991 cover story for the newspaper Willamette Week, an alt-weekly based in Portland, Oregon, where he profiled a local Satanist, Diabalos Rex, also affiliated with the Abraxas Foundation; in 1992, Stimely performed as a pianist during a performance from Rex, Moynihan, and Rice.
+Stimely wrote a Halloween 1991 cover story for the newspaper Willamette Week, an alt-weekly based in Portland, Oregon, where he profiled a local Satanist, Diabolos Rex, also affiliated with the Abraxas Foundation; in 1992, Stimely performed as a pianist during a performance from Rex, Moynihan, and Rice.

-Schreck began conflicting with the rest of the Abraxas Foundation in 1990.
+In 1990, the Foundation began conflicting with Schreck.
 Rice blamed him for the 8/8/88 Rally being a failure, and Moynihan accused Schreck of lying about many things and being secretly Jewish.
 Schreck then broke with the group.
 In 1991, Rice and Moynihan planned to work on an Abraxas Foundation public-access television show, but had a falling out before this occurred.

-The Abraxas Foundation operated the periodical Wake (stylized as WAKE).
+The Abraxas Foundation operated the newspaper Wake (stylized as WAKE).
 Its single issue released in 1992.
 Stimely assisted in the creation of the periodical.
 The periodical took several years to release.
 While Moynihan had worked on it since 1989, Rice was listed as the only editor credited when it was released.
+The only two people credited on its editorial page are Rice, listed as editor, and Stimely, listed as "production consultant".
 Mason had been invited to work on it but this did not end up happening.
 Rice described it as "the world's first newspaper dedicated to Barbarism and Social Darwinism"; the main essay of the first issue was entitled "Nature's Eternal Fascism".
 Moynihan expressed his dissatisfaction with the final product.